One Chance (video game)

-Players assume the role of a Dr. John Pilgrim, who has a wife named Penny and a daughter named Molly.
-Pilgrim is the leader of a small group of scientists who have discovered what seems to be the cure for cancer, titled E48K15.
-They soon realize that the experimental cure doesn't just kill cancer cells, but all living cells as well.
-The cure is released into the air, and the player is given 6 days to save the Earth.

 Gameplay

 WhatGamesAre describes the gameplay as that of "a simple adventure game where you can walk around, talk to people and open doors.
 Every day the game changes the scenario up a little bit and reinforces the message of how much time is left.
 In the end... the results are stark and affecting."
 There are multiple endings, and some reviewers asked readers to share their own personal experiences on how they chose to spend their last 6 days on Earth before the ceasing of all life.

 The game's name refers to the player's inability to replay it upon completion; refreshing the page after finishing the game brings the player back to the ending received.
-However, this can be circumvented by playing the game on a different website, using a different computer, or clearing the Internet browser's cookies; Moynihan discourages these workarounds, and feels that they detract from the game's impact.
+However, this can be circumvented by playing the game on a different website, using a different computer, or clearing the web browser's cookies; Moynihan discourages these workarounds, and feels that they detract from the game's impact.